Clayton, Delaware: Utilities

 wells and two elevated storage tanks.
 The public works department serves 1,100 sewer customers in Clayton, operating eight pumping stations and contracting with Kent County for wastewater treatment.
 The department contracts with Waste Industries for trash collection in Clayton.
 Natural gas service in Clayton is provided by Chesapeake Utilities, cable service is provided by Xfinity, and telephone service is provided by Verizon.

+Education

+The school district is Smyrna School District.
+Its comprehensive high school is Smyrna High School.

+Clayton School District merged into the Smyrna Special School District on April 22, 1952.
+The Smyrna Special district was reorganized, with the Kenton School District 9, into the Smyrna School District on July 1, 1969.